openprov/interop-test-harness/docs/Design.md

 }
 ```

-When configured, this class invokes methods to populate data structures needed to run interoperability tests using the test cases.
+When configured, this class invokes the following method to create the comparators:

 ```
 def register_comparators(self, comparators)